Methods of disseminating information

 Responsibilities

-- Contracting Officers: Must ensure proper public notice of proposed contract actions, select appropriate dissemination methods, comply with posting timelines, and observe restrictions on paid advertisements.
+- Contracting Officers: Must ensure proper dissemination of solicitation information according to contract value and method, comply with posting timelines, and observe exceptions and advertising restrictions.

-- Contractors: Should monitor the GPE and public postings for opportunities and respond within the specified timeframes.
+- Contractors: Should monitor the GPE and public postings for opportunities and respond within specified timeframes.

-- Agencies: Must oversee compliance with dissemination requirements and ensure public access to solicitation information.
+- Agencies: Oversee compliance with dissemination requirements and ensure public access to solicitation information.

 Practical Implications